Review organization settings and limits

 On the Settings page, under Organization > Details (platform-ca | platform-eu | platform-au), you can review information and inputs relative to your organization:

-By default, the contact person is the member who created the organization, but this can be updated depending on your organizational structure.
+By default, the contact person is the member who created the organization, but the contact person can be updated depending on your organizational structure.

-• The Allow Coveo ML to execute performance tests on your models checkbox indicates whether you authorize the Coveo Machine Learning team to perform tests with your machine learning models.
+The Allow Coveo to execute performance tests on your models checkbox indicates if you authorize Coveo to perform online and offline tests with your Coveo Machine Learning (Coveo ML) models.

-• The Delete Organization button, which you can use to delete your organization permanently when you no longer need it.
-For instance, you could decide to delete an organization created for testing purposes once the test is done.
+The Delete Organization button allows you to delete your organization permanently when you no longer need it.
+For instance, you might delete an organization created for testing purposes once the test is done.

 When you delete an organization, all its resources and indexed content will be lost.
 This can’t be undone.